 More details here https://www.cloudflare.com/automatic-platform-optimization/wordpress/

 - Consider Cloudflare Argo.
-Argo reduces latency by routing traffic over a private network outside of the internet.
+Argo reduces latency by routing internet traffic over a private network outside of the internet.
 Consider it the difference between driving through a city during peak hour versus taking the tunnel that goes under the city.
 There’s less congestion in the tunnel.

 For most sites, this probably is not worth paying for as our Instant.page plugin has effectively the same impact (reducing latency) on affiliate sites.
 If you’re highly monetized, have high traffic, and have a global audience, there may be a business case for it.